SadcatIce/dud3-murder-mystery/README.md

 - Fidget Spinnner (red)
 - Energy Sword (Halo)

+Some of the knife skins have special kill sound effects.

 ## Gun Skins
 - Default (The standard Bow.
 Again, what are you expecting here?)
 - Rain-bow